-- 1. The application as submitted is acceptable.
-In granting consent without unnecessary delay the District Planning Authority is implicitly working positively and proactively with the applicant.
-This is fully in accordance with Town and Country Planning (Development Management Procedure) Order 2015 (as amended). - 2.
+The application as submitted is acceptable.
+In granting consent without unnecessary delay the Local Planning Authority is implicitly working positively and proactively with the applicant.
+This is fully in accordance with Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended).

 The Listed Building Consent is granted in strict accordance with the approved plans and specifications contained in the application.
-It should however be noted that: - a) Any variation from the approved plans and specifications following commencement of the works, irrespective of the degree of variation, will constitute unauthorised works, would be a criminal offence and would be liable for enforcement action. - b) You or your agent or any other person responsible for implementing this consent should inform the Local Planning Authority immediately of any proposed variation from the approved plans and ask to be advised as to the best method to resolve the matter. - 3.
+It should however be noted that:

+- a) Any variation from the approved plans and specifications following commencement of the works, irrespective of the degree of variation, will constitute unauthorised works, would be a criminal offence and would be liable for enforcement action. - b) You or your agent or any other person responsible for implementing this consent should inform the Local Planning Authority immediately of any proposed variation from the approved plans and ask to be advised as to the best method to resolve the matter.

 REASONS FOR APPROVAL IN ACCORDANCE WITH THE TOWN AND COUNTRY PLANNING (GENERAL DEVELOPMENT PROCEDURE) (ENGLAND) (AMENDMENT) ORDER 2015 The Courts have accepted that Section 54A of the Town and Country Planning Act 1990 does not apply to decisions on applications for Listed Building Consents since in those cases there is no statutory requirement to have regard to the provisions of the development plan.
-However, Local Planning Authorities are required to be mindful of other material planning considerations in determining such matters, such as the National Planning Policy Framework (Revised July 2021). - 4.
-Any damage caused by or during the course of the carrying out of the works hereby permitted should be made good within 3 months after they are complete.
+However, Local Planning Authorities are required to be mindful of other material planning considerations in determining such matters, such as the National Planning Policy Framework (Revised 2023).